HannesStark/EquiBind/README.md

     git clone https://github.com/HannesStark/EquiBind

-Create a new environment with all required packages using `environment.yml` (this can take a while).
-While in the project directory run:
+Create a new environment with all required packages using `environment.yml`.
+If you have a CUDA GPU run:

+    conda env create -f environment.yml

+If you instead only have a CPU run:

-    conda env create
+    conda env create -f environment_cpuonly.yml

 Activate the environment

     conda activate equibind

-Here are the requirements themselves if you want to install them manually instead of using the `environment.yml`:
+Here are the requirements themselves for the case with a CUDA GPU if you want to install them manually instead of using the `environment.yml`:
 ````
 python=3.7
 pytorch 1.10